Monsoon Floods Have Killed More Than 320 People In Kerala, India

 "Authorities have opened nearly all of the dams in the state — a desperate gambit meant to ease the pressure the rainfall has exerted on their structures, but that has further flooded low-lying areas nearby and left residents stranded on the small pockets of dry land they can find."

-Dwyer added, "Prime Minister Narendra Modi, who will be visiting the besieged region, also announced Thursday that he has asked India's defense ministry 'to further step up the rescue and relief operations across the state.'"
+Dwyer added, "Prime Minister Narendra Modi, who will be visiting the besieged region, also announced Thursday that he has asked India's defense ministry 'to further step up the rescue and relief operations across the state.' "

 India's government has deployed soldiers, helicopters and some 200 boats to assist in rescue efforts.